sounxk/Web3Escrow/README.md

 #Future plans for the project include:

-    Testing: Comprehensive testing will be conducted to ensure the reliability and security of the escrow system.
+1.Testing: Comprehensive testing will be conducted to ensure the reliability and security of the escrow system.
-    UI: A user interface will be developed to provide a user-friendly experience for interacting with the escrow contracts.
+2.UI: A user interface will be developed to provide a user-friendly experience for interacting with the escrow contracts.
-    Gas Optimization: The contract code will be further optimized to reduce gas costs and improve efficiency.
+3.Gas Optimization: The contract code will be further optimized to reduce gas costs and improve efficiency.

 #Conclusion